pavatus/ait-wiki/content/development/how-it-works/manager.md

 > How it improved: partial updates.

 > How it failed: multiple packets per TARDIS update are back.
 Property deltas update their holder component instead of just the property.
+The mod can chain multiple full tardis sends at once.
+The mod can send a full update when loading a marked chunk, even though the data is synched via the other chunk.

 #### Future?
 In future the following optimisations may be applies: